Raymond-gif/Raymond-gif.github.io/_portfolio/dragcalc.md

         \end{split} }
         \end{equation}$$

 From SOLIDWORKS, the following values were also obtained for my specific aircraft.
-This is discussed and shown more in section \ref{solidworkssection}.

 $$\begin{equation*}
 \boxed{\begin{split}